-Poste Italiane, the state-owned Italian postal services company, is Alitalia’s second-biggest shareholder with nearly 20
+Poste Italiane, the state-owned Italian postal services company, is Alitalia’s second-biggest shareholder with nearly 20 percent.

-more money in Alitalia if it avoided taking on the airline’s past liabilities.
+On Tuesday sources said Poste Italiane would only invest more money in Alitalia if it avoided taking on the airline’s past liabilities.

 Abu Dhabi’s state-owned Etihad plans to buy 49 percent of the loss-making airline in a deal the Italian government hopes will make Alitalia profitable again.